FrancisOtieno-Hub/obl/README.md

-# **Otieno’s Book Library (OBL)**
+# **Otieno Book Library (OBL)**

-A lightweight Progressive Web App (PWA) for browsing and reading PDF books with offline support.
+*A calm, offline-first Progressive Web App for reading PDF books.*

+---

 ## **Overview**

-OBL is a minimal PWA that allows users to search, filter, and read books directly from their browser.
-It includes offline capabilities, category filtering, and automatic bookmark memory that resumes a reader from their last opened page.
+**Otieno Book Library (OBL)** is a lightweight, minimalist Progressive Web App designed for focused reading.
+It allows users to browse, search, and read PDF books directly in the browser while supporting offline access through intelligent caching.

+The app is built with simplicity and longevity in mind—fast to load, gentle on device storage, and optimized for uninterrupted reading.

+---

+## **Core Philosophy**

+> A good library loads quickly, remembers what you read, and stays out of the way.

+OBL prioritizes:

+* Reading immersion
+* Offline resilience
+* Low memory usage
+* Clean, distraction-free design

+---

 ## **Features**

+* **Dynamic Book Library**
-* **Book List Display** — Automatically renders available books.
+  Automatically renders available books from a predefined dataset.

-* **Search & Filter** — Users can search by title and filter by category.
+* **Search & Category Filtering**
+  Instantly search by title and filter books by category.

-* **Built-in PDF Viewer** — Opens PDFs inside an iframe viewer.
+* **Built-in PDF Reader**
+  Reads PDFs inside an embedded viewer without leaving the app.

+* **Automatic Reading Memory**
-* **Auto Bookmarking** — Remembers the last opened page using `localStorage`.
+  Remembers the last opened page and resumes reading using `localStorage`.

-* **Offline Support** — Caches assets and books using a Service Worker.
+* **Offline-First Architecture**
+  Core app assets are cached on install; books are cached **on demand** when first opened.

-* **Installable PWA** — Includes a manifest for standalone installation.
+* **Installable PWA**
+  Includes a manifest for installation on mobile and desktop as a standalone app.

+---

 ## **Project Structure**

 ```
 /
 ├── index.html